Midwest Air Group

-Midwest Air Group, Inc. (formerly listed AMEX:MEH) is an American airline holding company based in Oak Creek.

-Wisconsin Oak Creek, Wisconsin which owned Midwest Airlines which previously operated as Midwest Express Airlines.
+Midwest Air Group, Inc. (formerly listed AMEX:MEH) is an American airline holding company based in Oak Creek, Wisconsin which owned Midwest Airlines which previously operated as Midwest Express Airlines.
 It was ultimately controlled by parent company, TPG Capital Texas Pacific Group.
 Delta with the merger of Northwest Airlines Inc,. now owns 47% of the reformulated company's stock in a "silent partnership," which has now evolved into a full codeshare partnership between the two airlines.

 History

 The company began as Midwest Express Holdings, Inc.

 On April 17, 1989, The Midwest Express Connection was created and based in Milwaukee.
 The aircraft operated by Mesa Air Group.